YashPatel1502/Machine-Learning-in-Health-care/README.md

 ## Models giving best Accuracy of Prediction
+We have compared accuracy of all the algorithms and then selected the best algorithm for that particular disease.

 Disease | Type of Model | Accuracy
 --- | --- | ---
 Diabetes | Logistic Regression | 80%